Very slightly revised November 2022

 Add the flour mixture, 6 tablespoons of the olive oil, 1/4 cup of the salt, and 1 1/3 cup of cool water to the mixer bowl and stir lightly.
 Add the remaining 5 1/2 cups of flour and use a dough hook to mix on medium-low speed for 2 minutes.
 Let the dough rest for 5 minutes, then mix again on medium-low for 4 minutes.
 The dough should be smooth and slightly sticky.

-Coat a rimmed 11 x 17-inch baking sheet with olive oil.
-Place the dough on the baking sheet and gently coax it into about a 14 x 16-inch rectangle.
-Lightly cover the dough with plastic wrap and set it aside at room temperature until it expands to fit the pan and is about 1 1/2 inches tall, about 2 hours.
+Coat a rimmed 11-by-17-inch rimmed baking sheet with olive oil.
+Place the dough on the baking sheet and gently coax it into about a 10-by-16-inch rectangle.
+Loosely cover the dough with plastic wrap and set it aside at room temperature until it expands to fit the pan and is about 1 1/2 inches tall, about 2 hours.

 Preheat the oven to 400°F.